 Multiple ways to iterate Map in Kotlin with example

-This tutorials explains multiple ways to iterate an Map in Kotlin with examples.
+This tutorial explains multiple ways to iterate through a Map in Kotlin with examples.

 Multiple ways to iterate Key and value pair in Kotlin

-there are multiple ways to iterate key and value pair in Kotlin.
+There are multiple ways to iterate through key-value pairs in Kotlin.

 - use for in loop